holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

 - Send various messages
     - Send SOS via lights
     - Have them do example problems in slide show
+    - Play a clip where joke encoded in morse code (setup: sound, punchline: blinks)
     - Have students encode their own message and send it to a student across the room
     - Then switch and send it the other way
 - Discussion